 Students who took part in these programs improved their grade levels in vocabulary by more than one-third on the San Diego Quick Assessment.

-The program participants showed high, continual attendance rates-qualities critical for success in school.
+The program participants showed high, continual attendance rates, a quality critical for success in school.

 Another way to avert "summer brain drain" may be to think outside of the box.
 Summer learning really can go beyond traditional studying.
 For instance, teachers in Finland make it their business to help kids figure out how to learn.